peverwhee/CAM-docs/doc/source/cam6_scientific_guide/chapter4.rst

 ------------------

-The base parameterization of stratiform cloud microphysics is described by Morrison and Gettelman (2008).
-Details of the CAM implementation are described by Gettelman, Morrison, and Ghan (2008).
+The base parameterization of stratiform cloud microphysics is described by Gettelman and Morrison (2015), and is version 2 of the scheme described by Morrison and Gettelman (2008).
+Details of the CAM implementation are described by Gettelman et al (2015) and :cite:`gettelman2008`.
 Modifications to handle ice nucleation and ice supersaturation are described by Gettelman and others (2010).